 - Canola oil

-The typical recommended dose is 1,000 mg of omega 3 fish oil per day in supplement form.
+The typical recommended dose is 1,000 milligrams of omega-3 fish oil per day in supplement form.
 Try to buy fish oil in triglyceride form that also contains antioxidants or essential oils.
 This combination helps prevent the supplement from becoming rancid or stale.
 If you are going to take a supplement, make sure you consult with your doctor first.

-- ADHD – Omega 3s may help improve learning in those with ADHD.
+- Attention-deficit/hyperactivity disorder (ADHD): Omega-3s may help improve learning in those with ADHD

 Other Nutritional Factors Affecting Osteoarthritis